 In this chapter, I would like to share with you how do you go about qualifying and buying an Executive Condominium (EC) in Singapore.
-Historically, ECs has a high potential for a profitable resale value due to factors such as government grants for first-time buyers and generally, ECs are generally 10-13% less expensive as normal private condominiums in the same estate and date of completion.
+Historically, ECs has a high potential for a profitable resale value due to factors such as government grants for first-time buyers and generally, ECs are generally 10-13% less expensive as compared to normal private condominiums in the same estate and date of completion.
 If you are considering buying an EC from a developer, here are the steps you have to take in order to successfully purchase a unit.

 Step 1.
 Check your Eligibility